 Features LARGE LCD display, shows the Instantaneous Flow Rate, Total Flow, in user selectable units.

-Magnetic flow meters (MAG flow meters) are volumetric flow meters that operate without any moving parts and are ideal for potable water and wastewater applications as well as ideal for any conductive or water based clean or dirty fluid.
+Magnetic flow meters (MAG flow meters) are volumetric flow meters for measuring CONDUCTIVE LIQUIDS [Not Gases] (Min conductivity of 5 microSiemens/cm2) that operate without any moving parts and are ideal for potable water and wastewater applications as well as ideal for any conductive or water based clean or dirty fluid.
 Magnetic flow meters will generally not work with hydrocarbons, distilled water, and many non-aqueous solutions as they require a conductive fluid of 5 microSiemens/cm minimum.

 The table below gives a guideline of the nominal maximum GPM for various pipe sizes.
 Flows in well designed piping systems, to minimize wear and noise, and energy, are typically no more than 10 m/s max.
 Note these meters can easily go to 12 m/s for systems, such as high pressure fire fighting systems and blowdown systems.

 IMPORTANT NOTE: This meter is not a "Loop Powered" device, unlike almost all temperature and pressure transducers that are loop powered.
 This meter takes 500 mA to run so you can see that they can not be Loop Powered.
 It is CRITICAL that 24 VDC is NOT connected to the 4-20 mA signal lines of COM and I+ where COM is connected to the "low" side,-, of the 4-20 mA and the I+ is connected to the "high" side,+.
 Your PLC has a mode in it to read these meters that does NOT involve sending power to the meter.
 These meters are SOURCING the 24 VDC.
 Connecting 24 VDC to the Current Output lines may void warranty.